xzyjj/libf_new/docs/README.txt

 # libf (Library Free)

-	The purpose of libf is to provide a 100% Free/Freedom reference implementation, and follow minimal design and dependencies principle.
+	The purpose of libf is to provide a 100% Free (Freedom) reference implementation, and follow minimal design and dependencies principle.

 ## al (Algorithm Library)

 ## ds (Data Structure)

+## hl (Hardware Library)

 ## ml (Media/Audio Library)